Rahimah-Ali/Data-Structure-and-Algorithm/README.md

 | `recursive_fibonacci_factorial.c` | Factorial and Fibonacci using recursion |
 | `sum_of_elements.c` | Calculates the sum of array elements |

-> Update file names above if they differ from your actual repo.

 ---

 ## 🚀 How to Run